G8TIC/radar/README.md

 0x7B432017356401A3
 ````

-Along with the sharing key we need a station name (3-12 characters) and the GPS location of your receiver's
+Along with the sharing key we need a station name and the GPS location of your receiver's
 antenna in order to perform range checks and MLAT.

 ### Station name